rust-lang/rfcs/active/0000-prefetch-intrinsics.md

 # Unresolved questions

-The instruction cache prefetches could have some different type.
+The instruction cache prefetches could have some different type, maybe?